martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 The user role may receive `read` and `control`; the administrator may receive every scope.
 Sensor accounts cannot pair a mobile device.

 When a device pairs again with its existing device ID, its former refresh-token session is revoked.
 Refresh uses one-time rotation and the client must persist the returned replacement before continuing.
 To survive operating-system or application-update termination between the response and durable storage, a just-replaced refresh token has one recovery retry for five minutes; consuming it produces a new replacement, and any further replay is rejected.
-The old access token no longer authorizes requests, and explicit logout or device revocation never receives this recovery allowance.
+Normal rotation does not revoke access tokens that are already in flight; they remain usable only until their original short expiry.
+Explicit logout, renewed pairing and device revocation invalidate the affected access session and never receive the recovery allowance.

 ## Response format